What is MedView Flow and how does it work?

 Scan checking is performed the same way with ePrescriptions, as it is with a paper prescription.
 The introduction of ePrescriptions is simple a way of injecting the prescription data into the pharmacy dispensing software, which continues to be used to dispense the prescription.

-The Active Script List (ASL) is an optional extension to provide an enhanced patient experience.
-As with the token model, the ASL relies on conformant electronic prescription messages instead of paper prescriptions.
+MySL (My Script List) is an optional extension to provide an enhanced patient experience.
+As with the token model, MySL relies on conformant electronic prescription messages instead of paper prescriptions.

-The key difference between the ASL and the Token model is that if a patient registers for the ASL they no longer require a token to access their prescriptions.
-The ASL enables patients to provide relevant pharmacies, doctors and third-party intermediaries of their choice with access to their personal list of active scripts for dispensing.
+The key difference between MySL and the Token model is that if a patient registers for a MySL they no longer require a token to access their prescriptions.
+The MySL enables patients to provide relevant pharmacies, doctors and third-party intermediaries of their choice with access to their personal list of active scripts for dispensing.
 This access is revocable but may otherwise be ongoing or temporary depending on the access granted by the patient to each viewing party.

 It is important to note that this is purely a list of the patient’s active scripts for future dispensing and not their full medication profile.
 Once access is granted, a pharmacy may dispense the items requested by the patient and doctors and third-party intermediaries may view the list.